9 National Parks That Will Be Overrun With Tourists This Summer (And Where to Go Instead)

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-A surplus of tourists can easily obscure the beauty of nature, and many parks are notoriously busy during the summer.
+A surplus of tourists can easily obscure the beauty of nature, and many parks are notoriously busy during this time of year.
 But other places may offer the quieter experience you are looking for.

 Great Smoky Mountains National Park — Tennessee and North Carolina